 While acupuncture is often associated with pain control, in the hands of a well-trained practitioner it has much broader applications.
 Acupuncture can be effective as the only treatment used, or as the support for other medical treatment forms in many medical and surgical disorders.
 The World Health Organization recognizes the use of acupuncture in the treatment of a wide range of medical problems, including:

-Respiratory disorders: sinusitis, sore throat, bronchitis, asthma, recurring chest infections and etc.
+Respiratory disorders such as sinusitis, sore throat, bronchitis, asthma, and recurring chest or sinus infections .

-Neurological and muscular disorders: headaches, facial tics, neck pain, rib neuritis, frozen shoulder, tennis elbow, various forms of tendonitis, low back pain, sciatica, osteoarthritis, etc….
+Neurological and muscular disorders such as headaches, neck pain, rib neuritis, frozen shoulder, various forms of joint tendonitis, low back pain, neuropathy, sciatica, and osteoarthritis.

 Acupuncture is particularly useful in resolving physical problems related to tension, stress and psychosomatic disorders.